nastazya/Dynamic-headers-and-basic-EDA/README.md

 ## Instructions for running analyse.py using Docker
 **1) Copy to local repository:**
 - analyse.py
-- wdbc.data (default data file if no file was provided)
+- wdbc.data (default data file if no file was provided,  histograms for the features grouped by diagnosis)
 - Dockerfile
 - test_noheader.txt and header_5.txt to test adding the header from a file
 - add any data file you want to test